novahub-network/.github/SECURITY.md

 ## Security Policy
-The NovaHub Network team and community take security issues seriously.
+The NovaEco team and community take security issues seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 ### Reporting a Vulnerability
 Please do not report security vulnerabilities through public GitHub issues.

-Instead, please report them directly to our security team at security@novahub.network.
+Instead, please report them directly to our security team at security@novaeco.tech.

 Please include the following details in your report:
 * A description of the vulnerability and its potential impact.